kale4eat/ComfyUI-speech-dataset-toolkit/README.md

 Basic audio tools using torchaudio for ComfyUI.
 It is assumed to assist in the speech dataset creation for ASR, TTS, etc.

-> [!WARNING]
+> [!NOTE]
-> The AUDIO type in this repository is NOT compatible with the official implementation.
-Therefore, using nodes from both the official implementation and this repository together will result in an error.
-Adapting to the official implementation is under active consideration (as of February 1, 2025).
+> The AUDIO type in this repository is compatible with the official implementation. (as of February 7, 2025).

 ## Features